zubiden/fastTextWeb/README.md

 $ npm install fasttextweb
 ```

+## Changes
+**Sections below are mostly outdated.** This fork removed `loadModel` method and has built-in `lid.176.ftz` model for language detection. `std::cout` outputs were removed and results are passed as strings.
+Compilation result is a webpack-compatible module.

 ## Usage
 fastTextWeb only supports two commands, which helps keep the project files small.
 I chose to remove all of the other functions because they're not required in order to make predictions.
 This means that a potential user could train a model using vanilla fastText and then use fastTextWeb to deploy the model and form predictions on the web.